 **During the first sync, original estimate (from JIRA) is mapped to the Duration field (in Wrike).
 If the Duration or original estimate fields are updated, then the corresponding field in the other tool automatically updates as well.
 When original estimate is updated, then JIRA automatically recalculates the remaining estimate.

 ***Please note, users can only be added as assignees in Wrike or JIRA if they have a user license in that tool.
 If a user has both a Wrike and JIRA account, and they use the same email with both tools, then when they are assigned to something in one tool, they are automatically assigned to the synced item in the other tool.
 If a user has both a Wrike and JIRA account, but they use different emails with each tool, then you need to manually map their accounts.
+Note that users with the same emails will be automatically mapped between Wrike and Jira if the users existed in both Wrike and Jira before the sync was created.
+After Wrike and Jira are synced, it will be necessary to add user mapping for all the new users manually.
+It's also possible to re-create a sync with the same settings to map all users with matching emails automatically.

 Manually Mapped Fields